ekmsystems/DatabaseSchema/README.md

-# DatabaseSchema.OleDb
+# DatabaseSchema
-Library for extracing the schema from an OleDb database.
+Library for extracing the schema from a database.